Joan Wulff: Early life and angling career

 Joan first interacted with Lee Wulff, a famous angler and cinematographer, filming together.
 Later, the two were married in 1967, traveling and fishing across the world together.
 This period of time included both Joan's introduction to salmon fishing, but also her extensive promotion of women's fishing clothing and equipment.
+Joan has been interviewed by James Thull, the Montana State University Trout and Salmonoid librarian, and is now a part of his Angling and Oral History Project.